Art in Nazi Germany: Art theft

-It took four years to "refine" the Nazi art criteria; in the end what was tolerated was whatever Hitler liked, and whatever was most useful to the German government from the point of view of creating propaganda.
-A thorough head-hunting of artists within Germany was in effect from the beginning of the Second World War, which included the elimination of countless members within the art community.
-Museum directors that supported modern art were attacked; artists that refused to comply with Reich-approved art were forbidden to practise art altogether.
-To enforce the prohibition of practising art, agents of the Gestapo routinely made unexpected visits to artist's homes and studios.
-Wet brushes found during the inspections or even the smell of turpentine in the air was reason enough for arrest.
+It took four years to "refine" the Nazi art criteria; in the end, what was tolerated was whatever Hitler liked and whatever was most useful to the German government for propaganda.
+A thorough head-hunting of artists in Germany was in effect from the beginning of the Second World War, including the elimination of countless artists.
+Museum directors who supported modern art were attacked; artists who refused to comply with Reich-approved art were forbidden to practise art altogether.
+To enforce the prohibition of practising art, agents of the Gestapo routinely made unexpected visits to artists' homes and studios.
+Wet brushes found during inspections, or even the smell of turpentine in the air, were reason enough for arrest.
 In response to the oppressive restrictions, many artists chose to flee Germany.

-Before the impending war and a time of simply looting occupied nation's art treasures, but during the Reich's efforts to free Germany of conflicting art, authorities of the Nazi party realized the potential revenue of Germany's own collection of art that was considered degenerate art which was to be purged from German culture.
-The Reich began to collect and auction countless pieces of art—for example, "on June 30, 1939 a major auction took place at the elegant Grand Hotel National in the Swiss resort town of Lucerne".
+Before the impending war, and a time of simply looting occupied nations' art treasures, but during the Reich's efforts to free Germany of conflicting art, authorities of the Nazi party realized the potential revenue of Germany's own collection of art that was considered degenerate art, which was to be purged from German culture.
+The Reich began collecting and auctioning countless works of art.
+For example, "on June 30, 1939, a major auction took place at the elegant Grand Hotel National in the Swiss resort town of Lucerne".
 All of the paintings and sculptures had recently been on display in museums throughout Germany.
 This collection offered over 100 paintings and sculptures by numerous famous artists, such as Henri Matisse, Vincent van Gogh, and Pablo Picasso; all of which were considered "degenerate" pieces by Nazi authorities and were to be banished from Germany.
-An auction of this magnitude was viewed as suspicious by potential buyers, who feared that the profits would end up funding the Nazi party: "The auctioneer had been so worried about this perception that he had sent letters to leading dealers assuring them that all profits would be used for German museums".
-In reality, all of the proceeds from the auction were deposited into "German controlled-accounts", and the museums "... as all had suspected, did not receive a penny".
+An auction of this magnitude was viewed as suspicious by potential buyers, who feared that the profits would fund the Nazi Party: "The auctioneer had been so worried about this perception that he had sent letters to leading dealers assuring them that all profits would be used for German museums".
+In reality, all of the proceeds from the auction were deposited into "German-controlled accounts", and the museums "... as all had suspected, did not receive a penny".